devopsdojoconsortium/devopsdojoconsortium.github.io/docs/references/index.md

 The role of the Product Owner is commonly misunderstood.
 Here's a [quick video](https://www.youtube.com/watch?v=502ILHjX9EE) that explains how it works.

-If you have questions about this information or or suggestions for improvement, please contact us at [#devops-dojo](https://walmart.slack.com/app_redirect?channel=devops-dojo).

 ### Source Management

 Proper source management is foundational.
 Everything related to value delivery must be source controlled, including documentation.